greatscottgadgets/cynthion/firmware/moondancer/README.md

 The behaviour of `cargo run` if governed by the `runner` parameter in the `.cargo/config.toml` file.

-By default, it uses the `.cargo/apollo.sh` script to perform the following steps, in order:
+By default, it uses the `.cargo/cynthion.sh` script to perform the following steps, in order:

 1. Converts the ELF executable produced by the Rust compiler into a firmware binary image.
-2. Uses `apollo` to flash the firmware binary image to Cynthion's SPI flash memory.
+2. Uses the `cynthion` command-line tool to flash the firmware binary image to Cynthion's SPI flash memory.
-3. Uses `apollo` to configure Cynthion's FPGA with the SoC bitstream.
+3. Uses the `cynthion` command-line tool to configure Cynthion's FPGA with the SoC bitstream.
 4. Starts a serial terminal for viewing firmware log output.